stacksgov/sips/sips/sip-02x/sip-02x-non-sequential-multisig-transactions.md

    recoverable signature.
 Store the message signature and public key encoding byte as a signature auth field.
 5. Repeat steps 2-4 until the signer threshold is reached.

-The steps for verifying a non-sequential multisig transaction (hash mode `0x05`) shall be as follows:
+The steps for verifying a non-sequential multisig transaction (hash modes `0x05` and `0x07`) shall be as follows:

 0. Extract the public key(s) and signature(s) from the spending condition.
 1. Clear the spending condition.